pranshu0604/orm/docs/README.md

      - Update hardcoded fallback instances
      - Check if target page structures have changed

-5. **AI Integration Issues**:
+4. **AI Integration Issues**:
-   - Verify the OpenRouter API key is valid
+   - Verify the AI microservice is reachable and configured (check `AI_SERVICE_URL` and the microservice logs)
-   - Check if the selected model is still available
+   - Check the model endpoint and credentials used by the microservice
-   - Monitor rate limits and quotas
+   - Monitor rate limits and quotas of the upstream model provider

 ### Diagnostic Commands